-Irish 9th in polls "I tore a hip muscle in the fall and then came down with tendonitis in my left knee," Steve explains.
-"I was quite disapexplains. pointed at the time and was unable to resume workouts until June this past summer."
-Early workouts consisted of daily, mile and a half runs and eventually saw Steve putting in weekly totals of 95 miles by the end of August. mid-November. the Now training has contunued to pay off dividends.
+Irish 9th in polls school, either, at least, not until his senior year.
+The sophomore sensation he was, Steve finished second in both the Missouri state crosscountrychampionship and the two mile event in track.
+He fell to third in cross country a year later but did manage towin both the state, one and two mile crowns.
+Luckily he did so well his junior year, because there was' to be no competition for him in his senior year at Hannibal High School.
+"I tore a hip muscle in the fall and then came down with tendonitis in my left knee," Steve explains.
+"I was quite disappointed at the time and was unable to resume workouts until June this past summer."
+Early workouts consisted of daily, mile and a half runs and eventually saw Steve putting in weekly totals of 95 miles by the end of August. mid-November, Now training has contunued to pay off dividends.
 Just recently, Notre Dame Coach Joe Piane elevated Welch to the number one position on the Irizh squad, and rightly so too.
-With captain Jim Hurt nur-

-Freshmen Steve Welch gets better every time he runs.
+With captain Jim Hurt nur- Freshmen Steve Welch gets better every time he runs.